I like the idea of using code to solve problems and build something

 - Libraries / frameworks that I use:

-Frontend focused, most of my backend skills are currently MERN stack related, but I've played around with some extras not listed
+Most of my backend skills are currently MERN stack related, but I've played around with some extras not listed

 - I can program my backend with:

 - For CMS, I typically use:

 - Databases I use: